hannibal002/SkyHanni/docs/tutorials/graph_network.md

 the current island, run `/shgraphloadthisisland`.

 Press the **Vision Key** (by default `M`) to toggle visibility of nodes and edges behind blocks.

+Nodes further away than the **Max Node Distance** option (50 blocks by default) are not rendered at all.
+Raise it to see more of the network at once.

 Once the graph is loaded, you see two GUIs: